Love-and-Tolerance/pack-dev-tools/README.md

-# pack-release-builder
+# Resource Pack Development Tools
-Open source Mincraft resource pack release builder for Love &amp; Tolerance.
+Collection of tools to help maintain, develope, and release resource packs for Minecraft.